Group questions Xarelto for stroke prevention

 Analysts estimate the total annual market for such oral drugs to be as high as $20 billion.

-Another rival treatment is Eliquis, being developed by Bristol-Myers Squibb and Pfizer Inc.
+Another rival treatment is Eliquis, being developed by Bristol-Myers Squibb (BMY.N) and Pfizer Inc (PFE.N).
+(Reporting by Deena Beasley; Editing by Tim Dobbyn)

+* Says private placement of up to 30.8 million common shares has been substantially over-subscribed at a price of 5 NOK or C$0.79 per common share